Contract Addendum: Everything You Need to Know

 Once all areas of the document have been signed, sealed, and dated, attach the original contract to the addendum.
 Note in the addendum that this step is being taken with verbiage such as: "The original (name of contract) dated (original contract date) is attached and made a part of this document."
 By adding this clarification, each party understands which contract the addendum is modifying.

 If you need help with a contract addendum, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies such as Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies such as Google, Menlo Ventures, and Airbnb.